 “‘Agile Java: Crafting Code with Test-Driven Development’ by Jeff Langr and ‘Test-Driven Development by example’ by Kent Beck are two books that frankly I believe are ‘must read’ items.”

 Agile Java by Jeff Langr, Jason Hudgins at “A Blog Called Foo”

 “The aim of this book is to teach the art of java programming using TDD (Test Driven Development), and it does so wonderfully.
 I would not, however, recommend this book to a first time programmer.
 If you have some programming experience, and would like to learn Java, then this book wouldn’t be [a] bad choice.”Writing good unit tests is a skill like any other, and that’s the primary reason I picked up this text.
 Besides from the obvious, Jeff offers great practical advice on coding style and even naming things (the hardest thing in programming!).
 The book reads like sagely advice from a battle hardened coder, he’s been there, done it, and this is the distillation of what works.”

-- Note: This review was removed from Amazon, to my disappointment (but can be found in internet cache)
+Note: The following review was removed from Amazon, but can be found in internet cache.

 Reviewer rating: *****

 Langr understands what it’s like to be a beginner, and a professional!

 1. Langr’s book focuses on refactoring and Test Driven Development — not only does this teach you good development practices, it makes the mechanics of the language stand-out, so they are more obvious to a beginner.